basho/basho_docs/source/languages/en/riak/dev/using/data-types.md

 Without context, these operations simply will not succeed due to the convergence logic driving Riak Data Types.
 The example below shows you how to fetch a Data Type's context and then pass it back to Riak.
-More specifially, we'll remove the `paid_account` flag from the map:
+More specifically, we'll remove the `paid_account` flag from the map:

 ```java
 // This example uses our "ahmedMap" location from above: